Spring Garden Revival

 Hanover Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Hanover enforces municipal ordinances governing grading operations, including typical operating hours of 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
-Contractors must hold a business license, appropriate certifications (PE for complex drainage, equipment operator), and insurance (minimum $1 million general liability, $2 million aggregate recommended).
+Hanover’s municipal ordinances regulate grading equipment operation, with typical hours of 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, and restrictions on Sundays.
+Contractors must hold a business license, appropriate certifications, and insurance coverage of at least $1 million general liability and $2 million aggregate.
 Bonding may be required for municipal contracts.
 Safety standards include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance is strictly enforced, with proper disposal, erosion control, and adherence to MS4 and NPDES requirements.
+Environmental compliance is enforced through proper disposal practices, prohibition of street dumping, erosion control measures, and strict adherence to MS4 stormwater requirements.